 - Commuter Value Pass

 For full details of the benefits offered by the City of Milwaukee, please visit: https://city.milwaukee.gov/ImageLibrary/Groups/derAuthors/Benefits-/2020/2021COMOEACTIVEGuide10.6.20FINAL.pdf.

-THE SELECTION PROCESS will be job related and will consist of one or more of the following: education and experience evaluation; written, oral, or performance tests, or other assessment methods.
-The Department of Employee Relations reserves the right to call only the most qualified candidates to oral and performance examinations.
+THE SELECTION PROCESS will be job related and will consist of one or more of the following: education and experience evaluation; written, oral or performance tests; or other assessment methods.
+The Department of Employee Relations and the Assessor's Office reserve the right to call only the most qualified candidates to the oral examination.
 Oral examinations may include written exercises.
 Selection process component weights will be determined by further analysis of the job.

-- APPLICATIONS and further information may be accessed by visiting www.jobaps.com/MIL.
+APPLICATIONS and further information may be accessed by visiting, https://www.jobapscloud.com/MIL/

 - If you would like assistance completing an application, please contact the Department of Employee Relations at (414) 286-3751 or firstname.lastname@example.org.

 - The Department of Employee Relations is located in City Hall, 200 E Wells St, Room 706, Milwaukee, WI 53202.

 The City of Milwaukee values and encourages diversity and is an equal opportunity employer.